 .Renviron.
 This script is saved for each user and can be

 used when certain automation tasks are required at the start of a compute

 alias or specify that certain files are always downloaded to a specific

 Use the drop-down menu at the top to select the type of script you want to write and then write the content.
-You can save the script by clicking the SAVE or SAVE AND CLOSE button.
+When writing is complete, you can save the script by clicking the SAVE or SAVE AND CLOSE button.
 Click the DELETE button to delete the script.

 Displays detailed information of various logs recorded on the client side.
-You can visit this page to find out more about the errors occurred.
-You can refresh or delete the logs by using the trash button at the top right.
+You can visit this page to find out more about your request when an error occurs.
+You can refresh or delete the logs by using the button at the top right.

 If you only have one page logged in, clicking the REFRESH button may not seem to work properly.
-Logs pages are collection of requests to the server and responses from the server.
-If current page is the log page, then it will not send any requests to the server except refreshing the page explicitly.
+Logs pages are collection of requests to the server and responses from the server, and if current page is log page, then it will not sending any requests to the server except refreshing the page explicitly.
 To check logs are being stacked properly, please open another page and click REFRESH button.